swarbler/bestof/tech/devices.md

 	- **good:** OnePlus 13R *(4 y/o OS updates)*
 	- **best:** Pixel 8a *(7 y/o OS updates)*

-{: .alternative }
-The Poco F6 *(4 y/o OS updates)* is a powerful midrange phone, but has bloated software.
+> The Poco F6 *(4 y/o OS updates)* is a powerful midrange phone, but has bloated software.

 {: .upcoming  }
 Galaxy A56 will release this year with *6 y/o OS updates!*